f-droid/fdroid-website/_docs/Inclusion_How-To.md

 This is a nonexhaustive list of what a reviewer would do:

-- They will go to your source code repository, and look for copyright notices in license files, including README, to check that the proposed application is released under a [recognized Free Software and/or OSI license(s)](https://spdx.org/licenses/).
+- They will go to your source code repository, and look for copyright notices in license files, including _README_, to check that the proposed application is released under a [recognized Free Software and/or OSI license(s)](https://spdx.org/licenses/).
 - They will look at your build script to see which build system you